By MICK ROBERTS ©

 “THERE’S nothin’ so lonesome, morbid or drear, than to stand in the bar of a pub with no beer”; so goes the lyrics made famous by legendary country music entertainer, the late, great Slim Dusty.

 Slim Dusty’s Australian classic tune, ‘The Pub With No Beer’ originated from a poem ‘The Pub Without Beer’, written by farmer Dan Sheahan.

 Sheahan penned the poem in 1943, after he rode 32km from his North Queensland property for a drink at the Day Dawn Hotel, Ingham, only to find that the pub had run out of beer.

 Beer was rationed in Australia during World War II, and the American servicemen had drunk the bar dry at the Day Dawn the night before.
 On hearing this from the publican Gladys Harvey, and unhappy about riding home without wetting his whistle, Dan put pen to paper to write “The Pub Without Beer”.

-The poem was altered in 1956 by songwriter, and another Aussie country music legend, Gordon Parsons, who was said to have been given the verse, marked “anonymous” on a scrap piece of paper at the Taylors Arms Hotel, south of the border in New South Wales (NSW).
+The poem was altered in 1956 by songwriter, and another Aussie country music legend, the late Gordon Parsons, who was said to have been given the verse, marked “anonymous”, on a scrap piece of paper at the Cosmopolitan Hotel, Taylor’s Arms, almost 2,000km to the south of Ingham in New South Wales.

-Parsons revamped the poem, added music, and gifted it to Slim Dusty who recorded it on April Fools Day 1957.
+Meanwhile Parsons revamped the poem, adding music, and gifting it to Slim Dusty who recorded it on April Fools Day 1957.